Outdoor Channel

 In March 2019, the channel became available in Australia via the ad-supported streaming service 7plus.

-On January 1, 2019, Outdoor Channel ceased broadcasting in Malaysia due to low popularity, then relaunch in March 2021 on different TV provider, Sirius TV.
-On August 1, 2021, Outdoor Channel ceased broadcasting in EMEA.
+On January 1, 2019, Outdoor Channel ceased broadcasting in Malaysia due to low popularity, then returned to the area in March 2021 on Sirius TV.
+On August 1, 2021, they ceased broadcasting in EMEA countries, followed by Thailand on June 1, 2024.

-The programming in Asia is fairly different from the U.S. and it has lesser hunting content and more travel and adventure series.
+The Asian version of the network is fairly different from the U.S., with less hunting content and more travel and adventure series.

-The most popular survival series are Running Wild with Bear Grylls, Beyond Survival with Les Stroud, Could You Survive, and So You Think You Could Survive.

-In April 2022, Outdoor Channel had partnered with Water Bear Network on the Earth Day to bring in some exclusive environmental protection content in Asia.
+In April 2022, Outdoor Channel had partnered with WaterBear Network on the Earth Day to bring in some exclusive environmental protection content in Asia.

 It also aired various ocean documentaries like A Plastic Ocean, Ocean Secrets and Ocean Plastic Cleanup Trainee.

 Content

 The network's primetime lineup is themed with each evening; fishing is featured on Mondays, with hunting on Tuesdays, Thursdays and Sundays, gun-specific programming on Wednesdays, and Hollywood films on Friday and Saturday nights.